Language App

 4

-I have learned so much at this point and understand where to go next.
+At this point, I have learned so much and understand where to go next.

 IMAGE: (above) Mockup demonstrates revisiting this data to discover overlaps, seen in the color scheme of the highlighted cards.